Last Revised 7/2023

 INFORMATION WE COLLECT, USE AND DISCLOSE

-- Sensitive Personal Information: social security number, driver’s license number, state identification card number, passport number, account log-in information, financial account information, debit/credit card numbers in combination with security or access code/password/credentials allowing access to an account, precise geolocation, racial or natural origin, religion or creed, genetic data, biometric information for the purpose of uniquely identifying a consumer, health information, sex life, and sexual orientation.
+Sensitive Personal Information: Social Security number, driver’s license number, state identification card number, passport number, account log-in information, financial account information, debit/credit card numbers in combination with security or access code/password/credentials allowing access to an account, precise geolocation, racial or national origin, religion or creed, genetic data, biometric information for the purpose of uniquely identifying a consumer, health information, sex life and sexual orientation

 Personal Information does not include:

 Information excluded from the CCPA’s and CPRA’s scope, such as:

 Health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the California Confidentiality of Medical Information Act (CMIA) or clinical trial data

 Personal Information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FCRA), the Gramm-Leach-Bliley Act (GLBA) or the California Financial Information Privacy Act (FIPA) and the Driver’s Privacy Protection Act of 1994 (DPPA).

 The sources from which we may collect Personal Information depend on, among other things, our relationship or interaction with a specific California resident.
 The information below lists the categories of sources from which we may collect Personal Information in different contexts:

 From you directly, or other individuals acting on your behalf, through physical (e.g., paper application), audible (e.g., phone), or electronic (e.g., website, social media) sources.

 Indirectly from you or your agents.
 For example, through information we collect from our clients in the course of providing services to them.

 Directly and indirectly from activity on our Site.
 For example, from submissions through our Site portal or website usage details collected automatically.